 Need training?

-Every state has different requirements, but getting a home inspection certification is always going to give a new inspector an edge.
-Spectora partners with ICA – Inspection Certification Associates, the largest and most reputable home inspection training provider to meet all of your training needs in both the United States and Canada.
+Every state has different home inspector requirements, but getting a home inspection certification will always give a new inspector an edge.
+Spectora partners with Inspection Certification Associates (ICA), the largest and most reputable home inspection training provider, to meet all your training needs in both the United States and Canada.

 ALABAMA